Authress/component-library.js/README.md

 ### Library Contents:
+* [MFA Device Management](./src/components/mfaDevices/mfaDevices.js) - Library component to automatically display a users existing MFA devices and manage them.
+* [User Profile](./src/components/userProfile/userProfile.js) - Easily display the user profile view with all their data sourced from your user's access token.
+* [Role Selector](./src/components/roleSelector/roleSelector.js) - Displays a configurable drop down which lets a user invite, share, and select user roles for other users for a specific resource.
+Requests can be proxied through your service or update Authress access records and permissions directly.
 * [Vanishing Keys](./src/components/vanishingKeys.js) - The UI web component that communicates with the [Authress Vanishing Keys](https://github.com/Authress/vanishing-keys) service.

 ## Usage